Ferrari 512: The drivers of the 512 S factory cars

-Whilst JWA Gulf, KG Salzburg and Martini Racing could count on stable pairings for the whole season, Ferrari's race director Mauro Forghieri had to change his pairings over and over.
+Whilst JWA Gulf, Porsche Salzburg and Martini Racing could count on stable pairings for the whole season, Ferrari's race director Mauro Forghieri had to change his pairings over and over.
 Eventually his top racer Mario Andretti could only be present for the three American rounds (Daytona, Sebring and Watkins Glen).
 In total 12 different drivers were seen in 1970 at the wheel of a factory 512 S. Of them the promising Ignazio Giunti did nine of the ten rounds, being only absent at the BOAC 1000 km.
 Merzario and Vaccarella made seven entries, Ickx and Schetty six of the ten.
 Only Vaccarella and Surtees were 35 years old or older.
 Except for Clay Regazzoni (31), all others were younger than 30 years, with Ickx (25), Peterson (26), Merzario (27) and Bell (28).
 Peterson was only hired for Le Mans, a serious mistake by Forghieri who should have offered him a full year contract.

 Another handicap for Ferrari was its full season commitment to F1 racing, so that the 512 S cars did not receive full technical help at all times.
-Ickx finished second in the F1 World Championship and won three races, while Regazzoni finished third and won once.
+Ickx finished second in the 1970 F1 World Championship and won three races, while Regazzoni finished third and won once.
 Both failed to surpass the points tally of late Jochen Rindt, who had a fatal accident during practice for the 1970 Italian Grand Prix.

 Of the 12 works racers on Ferrari 512 S in 1970, nine were still alive in the 2000s.
 Ignazio Giunti was killed in Buenos Aires in January 1971, driving the brand new Ferrari 312PB.
 He was leading the 1971 1000 km Buenos Aires race when he collided with the Matra which Jean-Pierre Beltoise was attempting to push back to the pits after running out of fuel.
 Giunti sustained injuries from which he would not survive.
 Ronnie Peterson, who started his F1 career in 1971, died from injuries that occurred during the 1978 Italian Grand Prix start.
 Regazzoni, having been paralyzed from the waist down following an accident at the 1980 United States Grand Prix West, died in a car accident in Italy on 15 December 2006.